Enhanced Local Binary Patterns for Automatic Face Recognition: Enhanced Local Binary Patterns for Face Recognition

 Note that it is possible to consider several point-set topologies of different sizes to capture different texture information, however in this paper we use only the square shapes of the sizes $2 \times 2$, i.e. $4$ points and $3 \times 3$ points, i.e. $9$ points.

-The proposed operator is further denoted as E-LBP$_{x,y,r}$, where $x \in \{4,9\}$ represents the neighbouring pixel-set topology, $y \in \{4,9\}$ is the central pixel-set topology and $r$ is the distance between the centres $C_N$ and $C_C$, which is hereafter called {\em E-LBP range}.
-This procedure is depicted in Figure~\ref{fig:elbp_computation}.
+The proposed operator is further denoted as E-LBP$_{x,y,r}$, where $x \in \{4,9\}$ represents the neighbouring pixel-set topology, $y \in \{4,9\}$ is the central pixel-set topology and $r$ is the distance between the central pixels $C_N$ and $C_C$, which is hereafter called {\em E-LBP range}.